tldr-pages/tldr/pages/linux/euse.md

 `sudo euse --enable {{use_flag}}`

-- Disable a global USE flag (Puts a '-' sign in front of the USE flag):
+- Disable a global USE flag (put a '-' sign in front of the USE flag):

 `sudo euse --disable {{use_flag}}`